Installation

 incoming channels (as peers need to connect inbound to initiate a channel

-flag should be set to your publicly
+funding workflow), then the --externalip flag should be set to your publicly

 reachable IP address.